WhackRock/docs/WHITEPAPER.md

 ## 11. Conclusion

-WhackRock Protocol creates a new paradigm for investment management where agents operate sophisticated strategies using MCP tooling within secure, transparent smart contracts.
+WhackRock Protocol creates a new safer future for investment management where agents operate their sophisticated strategies using our MCP tooling within secure, transparent smart contracts.
 The WROCK token captures value from this revolution through direct fee distribution, ecosystem participation requirements, and network effects that compound with growth.

 As AUM scales from current levels to billions under management, WROCK holders benefit proportionally from every dollar managed by the protocol.
 The combination of immediate fee distribution, future token-gating, and points-based rewards creates multiple value accrual mechanisms that align with long-term protocol success.

 By solving the trust problem in agentic investments, WhackRock enables a future where anyone can access sophisticated MCP-powered strategies previously reserved for institutions, while token holders capture the value created by this democratization of finance

----

-## References

-1. Virtuals Protocol GAME SDK Documentation
-2. Ethereum Smart Contract Security Best Practices
-3. Uniswap V3 Core and Periphery Contracts
-4. ERC20 Token Standard Specification
-5. Time-Weighted Average Price (TWAP) Oracle Design
-6. Decentralized Autonomous Organization (DAO) Governance Models

 ---